psenrique/ML_Life_Expectancy_Prediction/README.md

 Our proposed approach is to use perform regression analysis to determine these key features from WHO life expectancy data.

 Dataset: Rajarshi, K. (2018, February 10).
 Life expectancy (WHO).
-Kaggle. https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who Projecy GitHub Link: https://github.com/carson-edmonds/AAI-510_Life_Expectancy_Prediction
+Kaggle. https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who